agoose77/geojupyter.org/elevator-pitch.md

 <hr style="width:50%; margin: auto" />

 % BEGIN-SUB
-GeoJupyter is an open and collaborative community-driven effort to reimagine **<span class="jupyter-orange">geospatial interactive computing</span>** experiences for education, research, and industry.
+GeoJupyter is an open and collaborative community-driven effort to reimagine **{orange}`geospatial interactive computing`** experiences for education, research, and industry.
 % END-SUB

 % BEGIN-DESC